dittofeed/dittofeed/examples/supabase/README.md

 # Supabase Next.js Auth & User Management Starter

 This example will set you up for a very common situation: users can sign up or sign in and then update their account with public profile information, including a profile image.
+This example illustrates how to integrate Dittofeed into an app-router based Next.js application, with Supabase.

+This example was derived from the following [supabase example project](https://github.com/supabase/supabase/tree/master/examples/user-management/nextjs-user-management).

 This demonstrates how to use: